oracle/docker-images/OracleDatabase/GDD/samples/container-files/podman-container-files/podman-sharded-database-with-system-sharding.md

 - Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
 - Change /scratch/oradata/dbfiles/CATALOG based on your enviornment.
 - By default, Oracle Globally Distributed Database setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID enviornment variable.
+- If you are planing to perform seed cloning to expedite the Oracle Globally Distributed Database setup using existing cold DB backup, you need to replace following `--name catalog oracle/database-ext-sharding:23.26.0-ee` to `--name catalog oracle/database-ext-sharding:23.26.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
   - In this case, /scratch/oradata/dbfiles/CATALOG must contain the DB backup and it must not be in zipped format.
 E.g. /scratch/oradata/dbfiles/CATALOG/SEEDCDB where SEEDCDB is the cold backup and contains datafiles and PDB.
 - If SELinux is enabled on podman host, then execute following-